kimuliedson/portfolio/README.md

-A portfolio website based on HTML5, CSS3 and JavaScript
+A portfolio website template based on HTML5, CSS3 and JavaScript